 Dir.: Hannes Holm; Cast: Rolf Lassgard, Bahar Pars, Ida Engvoll, Filip Berg, Chatarina Larsson, Börje Lundberg; Sweden 2015, 116 min.

-Veteran director/writer Hannes Holm (Adam and Eve) has created an interesting but contradictory portrait of old age.
+Veteran director/writer Hannes Holm (Adam and Eve) offers up an thoughtful but contradictory portrait of old age.
 His central character is a bitter widower unable to adjust to life alone.
 His wife was clearly the guiding light in their lives, but further relationships seem fated in this well-meaning but ultimately crowd-pleasing drama that ends up trying our patience.

 The same messages are put forward in a much more convincing film The Happiest Day in the Life of Oli Mäki, that won last year’s Certain Regard Prize at Cannes.
 If you have a choice, this is the one to go for.